elevans/Python-Scripts/README.md

 # Python-Scripts

+A random grouping of python scripts for performing various tasks such as:

+Creating heat maps
+Experimenting with Scikit-Learn

 ## Flow Cytometry Cell Cycle Analysis

 -Dependencies-
 FlowCytometryTools (latest version)
 matplotlib (>1.13.1)
 scipy (latest version)
+ipython

 ## Installation
 ```bash
 $ sudo apt-get install python3-PyQt4
 $ pip3 install -U --user ete3
 ```

-A random grouping of python scripts for performing various tasks such as:

-Creating heat maps
-Experimenting with Scikit-Learn

 ## Credit
 Credit should be given to user 'themantalope' for explaining and providing code for converting a newick format tree to a scipy.cluster.hierachy linkage matrix: